iyioladaniel/data-profiling/auto-profiling/README.md

    - Check that your `.env` file exists and contains all required variables
    - Use `--env_file` to specify a custom environment file location

-2. **Oracle Connection Issues**
+2. **Oracle/ClickHouse Connection Issues**
    - Verify network connectivity to the database server
-   - Try using `--thick` option if thin mode fails
+   - For Oracle, try using `--thick` option if thin mode fails
-   - Check logs for specific Oracle error codes and messages
+   - Check logs for specific error codes and messages

 3. **Empty Output Files**
    - Set `--log_level DEBUG` for more detailed information